-Working with a criminal defense attorney like Brian P. Gabriel can help you better understand how to adhere to the terms of your probation so that you don’t end up behind bars for a violation.
+Working with a criminal defense attorney like Brian Gabriel can help you better understand how to adhere to the terms of your probation so you don’t end up behind bars for a violation.

 Understanding the 7 Different Types of Probation in Florida